-The Iowa Gaming Association strives to dispel myths about gaming to allow citizens to make informed decisions based upon fact.
-While opponents cite anecdotal evidence which suggests the gaming industry is responsible for a number of social problems, independent studies have consistently proven otherwise.
-The following are just some of the studies that can be viewed in its entirety.
+The Iowa Gaming Association strives to dispel myths about gaming so citizens can make informed decisions based on fact.
+While opponents cite anecdotal evidence that suggests the gaming industry is responsible for a number of social problems, independent studies have consistently proven otherwise.
+The following are just some of the studies, all of which can be viewed in their entirety.

 2011 Survey of Adult Iowans' Gambling Attitudes & Behaviors

 This 2011 survey for the Iowa Department of Public Health by the University of Northern Iowa, Center for Social and Behavior Research collected data from Iowans about their gambling activities, the prevalence of problem gambling, and the awareness and opinions of publicly funded gambling treatments.

 In June 1999, the NGISC published a comprehensive study of the social and economic implications of gambling within the United States.

 In March 2005, a team of researchers from the University of Northern Iowa presented a final report, "Socioeconomic Impact of Gambling on Iowans."
 Findings included the economic impact of gambling at existing Iowa casinos on the local community; socioeconomic characteristics of gamblers; perceptions of social impact of gambling on the local community; and the impact of problem gambling.

 Peer Review of Socioeconomic Impact of Gambling on Iowans

 The Iowa Legislative Council requested comments on the 2005 Socioeconomic Impact of Gambling on Iowans study that was conducted by the University of Northern Iowa.
 Following are links to the reports from two different consultants: